 One note: The underwriting flexibility for appraisals and income documentation doesn’t currently apply to jumbo and non-QM loans since they aren’t owned by Fannie Mae or Freddie Mac.

 Borrowers searching for jumbo loan alternatives may want to consider piggyback financing to bridge the gap.
 For example, someone borrowing 70% of the value of a $1 million dollar home might not be able to get a $700,000 loan in the current jumbo lending environment.

 With piggyback financing, they could take out a $548,250 (maximum conforming loan amount for most areas) first mortgage and “piggyback” a home equity line of credit (HELOC) or home equity loan (HEL) for the $189,600 difference.
 Once the jumbo lending world normalizes, both mortgages could be refinanced into one jumbo loan again.

 How the coronavirus pandemic is changing mortgage closings

 A key part of the mortgage process — closings — has become trickier as in-person closings have come to a halt in many states with stay-at-home orders.
 Here’s how some lenders are responding to ensure transactions are closed.

 - Electronic signings.
-Some lenders may be approved for electronic mortgage signings, allowing all documents, including the note and deed of trust, to be signed with an electronic signature.
+Some lenders may be approved for in-person electronic notarization (IPEN) signings, allowing all documents, including the note and deed of trust, to be signed with an electronic signature.
 There may be extra hoops to jump through to prove your identity during the signing process that varies from lender to lender.